jim-easterbrook/Photini/src/doc/other/localisation.rst

 This displays a translation editing page where you can click on a text string to be translated and then type in your translation.
 See the :ref:`notes <localisation-program-notes>` below for things to be aware of when translating the program strings.

-When you've finished your translation, or done a significant chunk of it, please email me (jim@jim-easterbrook.me.uk) to let me know.
-Transifex doesn't automatically notify me of new translations.
-If you install the development version of Photini (see :ref:`installation-photini`) you could also :ref:`test your translation <localisation-program-testing>` first.

 Offline translation
 ^^^^^^^^^^^^^^^^^^^